ezfe/TimeKeeper/README.md

 It has no recipe, and you only need one per world.
 However the chunk needs to stay loaded, so placing it spawn is helpful.

 You shouldn't need to do anything else.
-If you notice the mod is causing significant server load, create an issue in github, and I will look into it :) (https://github.com/ezfe/TimeKeeper/issues)
+If you notice the mod is causing significant lag (or any other issue), create an issue on Github, and I will look into it :) (https://github.com/ezfe/TimeKeeper/issues)

+##Config and Time Offsets

+You can find the config in minecraft/config.
+It is called "EzTimeKeeper.cfg.
+There are currently two config options.
+These are the block ID and the time offset.

+Time Offsets allow you to change the time in game.
+For instance, if you always play at night, perhaps you want to reverse the time scale.
+If you set the time offset to 12000 then it will be day during the night, and night during the day.
+Minecraft time runs on a 24000 tick cycle.
+Meaning adding 12000 will set it ahead half a cycle.
+(Day -> Night, or vice versa)

+The block ID can be changed if you experience conflicts.
+This is the same with all mods.

 Last updated August 23, 2013